Margaret Terwey

 • Lifting an emergency temporary restraining order improperly obtained against limited partnership based on the violation of the partnership agreement’s forum selection provision.

-• Securing early dismissal of complaint in Texas District Court asserting direct and derivative breach of fiduciary duty claims against shareholder and former bank CEO.
+• Obtaining early dismissal of a complaint in Texas state court asserting direct and derivative breach of fiduciary duty claims against shareholder and former bank CEO.

 Margaret has also represented media companies in cases involving defamation and other First Amendment-related claims.
 For example, Margaret obtained the dismissal of RICO, conspiracy, tortious interference, and defamation claims brought against a local newspaper and its employees and owner in federal district court, a judgment affirmed by the Fifth Circuit.
 Margaret was also part of a team that secured a reversal in favor of the Dallas Morning News in a defamation case before the Texas Supreme Court.
 Additionally, Margaret collaborated on a pro bono basis with the Reporters Committee for Freedom of the Press on two amicus briefs filed in the Fifth Circuit addressing the applicability of Texas’s anti-SLAPP statute in federal court.